Understanding the lunar calendar

 Lunar calendar and lunology

-The lunar calendar is a tool or system for measuring time, based on the cycles of the Moon.
+The lunar calendar is a tool or system for measuring time, based on the Moon's cycles.
 It is based on the eight phases of the Moon, as well as lunar movements.

-The lunology is the study of the Moon's different phases and their influence(real or felt, isn't it!) on our daily lives: on emotions, sleep or the menstrual cycle.
+The lunology concerns the study of these different Moon phases and, above all, their influence(real or felt, isn't it!) on our daily lives: in terms of emotions, sleep or the menstrual cycle.

 Lunar calendar and astrology